spyysalo/wiki-bert-pipeline/README.md

 ## Limitations

-The source texts are extracted from Wikipedia, and the quality of the generated vocabulary depends on the quantity (and quality) of Wikipedia text available for the language.
+The source texts are extracted from Wikipedia, and the quality of the generated data depends on the quantity (and quality) of Wikipedia text available for the language.

 The document filtering heuristics were developed for Indo-European